 Catnip grows in the wild in places where it is wanted and others where it is a weed or misplaced plant.
 Its origin is across the pond in Asia and Europe.
 Historians believe that early settlers introduced it to North America, where it thrived and spread.
 Some states have even restricted or banned it, including West Virginia, Alaska, and Kentucky, where the state considers it a moderate threat.

 You’ll find catnip growing in 49 out of the 50 states and Canada.
 Hawaii is the only place where this plant hasn’t taken hold.

 Interestingly, catnip has a long history of folklore use.
-The American Indian nations of the Cherokee, Chippewa, among others, used it for a variety of purposes, from cough medicines to pain relievers to sedatives.
+The Indigenous nations of the Cherokee, Chippewa, and others, used it for a variety of purposes, from cough medicines to pain relievers to sedatives.
 Recent evidence suggests that it is more effective than DEET at repelling mosquitoes.
-It’s also deer resistant.
+It’s also deer-resistant.
 One sniff will tell you why that’s true.

 Related Read: Why Do Cats Love to Roll Around in Catnip?

 Here’s where things get a bit tricky.
 Catmint is both a wild plant and a cultivated variety for gardens and landscaping.
 The latter explains why it’s hard to pinpoint what it is exactly.
 That’s because many species of this genus also share the property of alluring cats, hence the name.
 The same thing applies to the word catnip.
 It’s almost like a generic term rather than a particular name.